wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.5.5 =
+* Fix notices when in debug mode
+* Replaced extend functions with associative arrays
+* Some caching

 = .9.9.5.4 =
 * Inline CSS moved to external stylesheet